 With GMs transition to the cloud, much of the company’s data has begun being moved from on-prem to the cloud.
 Some data will remain on-prem but a lot of data is required to move to other locations hosted by multiple cloud providers.
 Our team needed to figure out the challenges associated with this transition and create a design to help users find the data they need.
 For this project, I worked with two other UX designers.
-We created the project from ideation to the final high-fidelity prototype.
+I created the project from ideation to the final high-fidelity prototype.
 I also conducted user interviews and usability tests.

 1. There is no centralized Internal Data Catalog for GM.
 With multiple on-prem data catalogs and cloud providers it can be difficult to know where to look for which data.
 Most of the time users don’t know if the data they need is on-prem or on the cloud.
 Currently, the only option is for users to look for data by asking around to know where it is.